Articles

 Transparency Behind Navigation

-Many examples in this post feature another popular trend of this year: the transparent background for navigation elements.
-Now designers find the good level of contrast to make the navigation visible and legible instead of marking out special zones with another background.
-Such an approach supports the feeling of the integrity of all the layout.
+Many examples in this post feature another popular trend this year: transparent backgrounds for navigation elements.
+Now designers use a good level of contrast to make the navigation visible and legible, rather than marking out special zones with a different background.
+Such an approach supports the feeling of the integrity of the layout.

-Fashion portfolio website features the transparent header navigation
+Fashion portfolio website features a transparent header navigation

-The ecommerce website selling insects uses the transparent background for header navigation and social buttons in the bottom part of the page
+The ecommerce website selling insects uses a transparent background for header navigation and social buttons in the bottom part of the page

 3D Graphics and Animation

-For the recent year, the integration of various 3D graphics into mobile and web interfaces has demonstrated the rocketing growth.
+In recent years, the integration of various 3D graphics into mobile and web interfaces has demonstrated the rocketing growth.
 As well as the diversity of styles and approaches.
 What’s more, many designers move from static images to 3D animation to make webpages and app screens even more dynamic and engaging.

-Creating this kind of graphics is quite a challenge that requires specific skills and artistic eye; also, it’s time-consuming.
-Nevertheless, it’s worth bothering: 3D is always eye-catching and users never pass by not noticing it.
+Creating this kind of graphic is quite a challenge that requires specific skills and an artistic eye; it’s also time-consuming.
+Nevertheless, it’s worth the effort: 3D is always eye-catching, and users never pass it by without noticing it.
 3D images are a kind of flexible visual content.
-On the one hand, they often look photorealistic which is a big advantage for user interface design: this kind of graphics may save the game in cases when photo content you need is impossible to get or highly expensive.
-On the other hand, designers have room for creative experiments and may create non-realistic images increasing the originality of the user interface.
+On the one hand, they often look photorealistic, which is a big advantage for user interface design: this kind of graphics may save the game in cases when the photo content you need is impossible to get or highly expensive.
+On the other hand, designers have room for creative experiments and may create non-realistic images, increasing the originality of the user interface.

 homes of the future website

-The website of the company building sustainable houses integrates 3D visualization of their product in day and night views.
+The company’s website for building sustainable houses integrates 3D product visualization in day and night views.

 The health blog applies the 3D animation of body parts as the core visual element on the page

-The welcome screen of the restaurant app features the complex and realistic 3D animation to engage users from the first seconds of interaction
+The welcome screen of the restaurant app features a complex and realistic 3D animation to engage users from the first seconds of interaction

 Full-Screen Background Visuals

-Another trend winning more and more positions on a wide variety of websites is full-screen background images.
+Another trend, gaining ground on a wide variety of websites, is full-screen background images.
 These can be all types of visuals: photos, illustrations, abstract compositions or specially rendered visualizations.
 The approach makes the screens visually and emotionally appealing as well as informative, as the image instantly captures users’ attention much faster this way.
 Also, it supports the feeling of the integrity of all the layout elements.
-However, it requires much skill and effort to find the right contrast and hierarchy of elements and integrate the navigation and text content properly so that the page wouldn’t turn into the illegible mess.
+However, it requires much skill and effort to find the right contrast and hierarchy of elements and integrate the navigation and text content properly so that the page wouldn’t turn into an illegible mess.

 fashion model portfolio website design

-The model portfolio page uses her full-screen photo as a basis of the layout, the navigation and text information are harmonically put on it and don’t spoil the impression from the photograph.
+The model portfolio page uses her full-screen photo as a basis of the layout, the navigation and text information are harmoniously put on it and don’t spoil the impression from the photograph.

-The website of the company selling hot-air balloon rides uses full-screen theme images as an impressive and catchy background and adds dynamic and the feeling of flight with slight unobtrusive animation.
+The website of the company selling hot-air balloon rides uses full-screen theme images as an impressive and catchy background and adds a dynamic feeling of flight with slight, unobtrusive animation.

 mail service landing page

-The landing page for the mail management app features the beautiful full-screen illustration with the copy content and call-to-action button elegantly integrated into it
+The landing page for the mail management app features a beautiful full-screen illustration with the copy content and a call-to-action button elegantly integrated into it

 Video Backgrounds and Diverse Video Content

-With non-stop progressing technical improvements in the sphere of web development, video backgrounds for web pages aren’t seen as a great challenge anymore.
-As well as the integration of diverse video content into the web layouts.
+With nonstop technological advancements in web development, video backgrounds for web pages aren’t seen as a major challenge anymore.
+As well as integrating diverse video content into web layouts.
 So, more and more designers now turn to full-screen videos as a way to capture people’s attention, create the needed atmosphere and give an instant view on the product or service that is offered.

 Home page design based on a full-screen video about the product and processes for a website of the studio producing custom wedding dresses